matthewreagan/Simple3DSwift/README.md

 ## Result

-The **3D world** is composed, rendered, and animated in about **200 lines** of **Swift** ([code](/Simple3D.swift)), which includes geometry, event handling, and animation.
+The 3D world is composed, rendered, and animated in about **200 lines** of **Swift** (code [here](/Simple3D.swift)), which includes geometry, event handling, and animation.

 ## Discussion

-This code could be condensed further, and could certainly be improved in many ways; mostly this was an experiment to see if I could reduce the math for a basic 3D renderer down to the barest essentials.
+This code could be condensed further, and could certainly be improved in many ways (this is by no means a practical or robust 3D engine).
+Mostly this was an experiment to see if I could reduce the math for a basic 3D renderer down to the barest essentials.

-The code is not much more than a handful of `CGFloat`s and calls to `sin()`/`cos()` for the rotations.
-This is by no means a robust or performant 3D engine, but I was happy with how little code was required to get the world up-and-running.

 ## Author